 Anger is a human emotion that helps us deal with stress.
-There are physiological changes that cause physical symptoms in the body when we become angry.
-Such as increased heart rate, raised blood pressure, rapid breathing, sweating, muscle tension, etc. The parasympathetic nervous system reacts with these responses to prepare our bodies for action or fight-or-flight situations.
-The emotion of anger also helps us make decisions and solve problems.
-But when anger becomes excessive or out of control, it can be harmful to our health.
+Physiological changes cause physical symptoms when we become angry, such as increased heart rate, blood pressure, rapid breathing, sweating, muscle tension, etc. The parasympathetic nervous system reacts with these responses to prepare our bodies for action or fight-or-flight situations.
+The emotion of Anger also helps us make decisions and solve problems.
+But when Anger becomes excessive or out of control, it can harm our health.
 It may cause physical damage and emotional harm.
 People who cannot manage their emotions well tend to experience more frequent anger issues than those whose emotions are better regulated.

 Recognizing Each Type of Anger and Anger Symptoms

-- Destructive Behavior – any act was done intentionally to destroy something valuable or important to another person.
-Destructive behavior includes damaging property, destroying things, throwing objects at people, breaking windows, vandalizing public places, stealing, lying, cheating, threatening, stalking, attacking animals, and harming yourself.
+Destructive Behavior – any intentional act to destroy something valuable or essential to another person.
+Destructive Behavior includes damaging property, destroying things, throwing objects at people, breaking windows, vandalizing public places, stealing, lying, cheating, threatening, stalking, attacking animals, and harming yourself.

-Assertive Anger is when an angry person expresses their angriness through words or actions without resorting to violent means.
-Assertive anger is anger under control.
+Assertive Anger is when an angry person expresses their anger through words or actions without resorting to violence.
+Assertive Anger is Anger under control.
 It involves expressing one’s needs and wants clearly and respectfully.
 An assertively expressed anger can help resolve conflicts between two parties.
-Assertive anger includes behaviors like:
+Assertive Anger includes behaviors like:

 Are Feelings of Anger a Mental Illness?